renedis/docker-tvheadend-tvgrabpy/README.md

 tvgrabpyAPI will automatically be available in tvheadend as an internal XMLTV grabber named 'Dutch/Flamish grabber combining multiple sources.'
 Note that as described in the linuxserver/tvheadend documentation, you will first need to manually configure the grabber before enabling it in tvheadend.

+**Deprecation Notice**
+Note that I will no longer maintain this repository as I don't use tvheadend anymore (not compatible with any of the available TV providers at my current address).

 ## Image usage instructions

 See https://github.com/linuxserver/docker-tvheadend for instructions on how to use and configure the image.
 You can simply replace all references to linuxserver/tvheadend with rsenden/tvheadend-tvgrabpy instead.
 For example: